Zesty, spicy, and savory: this salad dressing has it all!

-You’ll notice we give you an option in the recipe below: you can choose soy sauce or coconut aminos for your Orange Ginger Sesame Salad Dressing.
+You’ll notice we give you an option in the recipe below: you can choose soy sauce or coconut aminos for your orange sesame ginger dressing.
 What’s the difference between the two?
 Although they have very different ingredient profiles, they both bring a salty, savory flavor to the dish.

-Soy sauce is made by fermenting soy beans.
+Soy sauce is made by fermenting soybeans.
 It has an umami flavor and is deep-flavored and rich.
 The major drawback of soy sauce is that most brands use wheat as an ingredient.
-If you’re following a gluten-free diet (or, if you’re allergic to soy), you won’t be able to consume most soy sauce brands.
+If you’re following a gluten-free diet (or if you’re allergic to soy), you won’t be able to consume most soy sauce brands.

-That’s why many people look to coconut aminos, a product made from fermenting coconut sap.
+That’s why many people look to coconut aminos, a product made by fermenting coconut sap.
 It’s slightly sweeter than soy sauce, but you might be surprised to learn it doesn’t taste anything like coconut!
 Like soy sauce, it has a savory, umami flavor and a salty presence.
-You can use them interchangeably, so use whichever one your prefer in this Orange Ginger Sesame Salad Dressing recipe.
+You can use the two products interchangeably, so use whichever one you prefer in this orange sesame ginger dressing recipe.

-- 2 large navel oranges, zested and juiced (about 2 tablespoons zest and 1/4 cup juice)
+- 2 large navel oranges zested and juiced (about 2 tablespoons zest and 1/4 cup juice)

-- 2 teaspoons peeled and finely grated fresh ginger
+- 2 teaspoons fresh ginger peeled and finely grated

 - 1 tablespoon raw honey